Creative Website Planning

 extensive gallery, shopping cart, and additional pages as you grow then I would recommend hosting that is more appropriate for a single website with dedicated resources.
 A secure and enticing experience for customers is what will keep them coming back.

-Security is a top priority and should not be taken lightly.
+Security is a top priority during website planning and should not be taken lightly.
 A basic SSL is fine for most websites that don’t involve a shopping cart and/or an online store are the least expensive.
 SSLs are billed every year and vary according to the needs of your creatively designed website.
 Pricing is figured in for the first year of hosting but then after that, it is paid yearly at the time of renewal.
 For further reading here is a great article about SSL on one of my favorite ad-free websites

-Since 2004 I have been working with WordPress since its version of 1.0 was released and I could write a book on what I have learned through my experience but as an artist, you have more important things to do than listening to my adventures.
+when 1.0 was released and I could write a book on what I have learned through my experience but as an artist, you have more important things to do than listening to my adventures.

-Rather than boring you with the details, I’ll just say leave the technical stuff to me and once we put a plan in place then I’ll be able to give you an idea of the costs and basic design that fits your artistic style and still stay within the search engine algorithm requirements for a fast performing website.
+Rather than boring you with the details, you can leave all the technical stuff and website planning to me and once we put a plan in place then I’ll be able to give you an idea of the costs and start a basic design that fits your artistic style and still stay within the search engine algorithm requirements for a fast performing website.

-Then if you like the ideas and can agree on a budget and the terms we’ll move forward with setting up the basic structure based on our scheduled conversation.
+Then if you like the ideas and can agree on a budget we’ll move forward with setting up the basic structure based on our scheduled conversation.